 Kumar et al. (2023) highlighted significant role in arecanut farming in Karnataka, India.
 In 2018–19, the state had 464,582 hectares dedicated to arecanut, producing an annual yield of 620,348 metric tonnes.
 The Tumkur district relies heavily on crops like coconut and arecanut.
 The study aimed to examine the key marketing channels and the challenges in promoting arecanut.
 It identified three main marketing channels in the region.
 Channel 3 had the highest price spread (₹48,468.76) because it involved more middlemen.
 In comparison, Channel 2 provided a higher share of producer income in consumer spending (50.26%) and better marketing efficiency (2.06).
 The study noted that processors were involved in all three channels.
 Major issues in the marketing process included multiple intermediaries, a lack of technical knowledge, inadequate infrastructure, and unstable market prices.
 The study suggested improving the marketing system to help farmers achieve better prices.

 Jamanal and Murthy (2022) emphasized the crop’s importance as a key commercial product in India with socio-economic effects.
 They reported that India produces about 17.96 lakh tonnes of arecanut each year from roughly 12.26 lakh hectares, with Karnataka and Kerala making up 70–80 per cent of this area.
 In Karnataka alone, arecanut is cultivated on over 2.15 lakh hectares.
-The study surveyed 192 farmers using random sampling, along with five traders, five pre-harvest contractors, five retailers, and one processing plant per district, totaling 360 samples.
+The study surveyed 192 farmers using random sampling, along with five traders, five pre-harvest contractors, five retailers, and one processing plant per district, totalling 360 samples.
 The findings showed that inconsistent rainfall patterns impacted productivity and the area under cultivation.
 Labour, making up a significant portion (31.99%) of costs, accounted for 80.75% of the overall cultivation expenses.
 High processing costs and labour shortages were noted as significant challenges.
 The authors suggested that increased mechanization could help address harvesting difficulties.

 Mohanraj and Velusamy (2022) stated that arecanut is the most extensively cultivated cash crop in the district, with an annual output of 3,445 tonnes.
 They chose 120 arecanut growers through proportionate random sampling.
 The results indicated that about two-thirds of the farmers had a medium level of marketing knowledge.
 Most farmers (67.50%) sold their produce directly from their farms, while 18.33% sold it in nearby towns.
 Two-thirds dealt with pre-harvest contractors, and 37.50% preferred existing market infrastructure.
 The study emphasized the importance of marketing knowledge to improve profitability.
 It suggested that informed market participation can help farmers secure better prices.